colinkeenan/rentap.js/README.md

 7. `chmod +x rentap`
 8. `sudo mv rentap /usr/local/bin`
-9. Create `rentap-stop` with the following code in it.
+9. Create `rentap-server` with the following code in it.

     ```bash
     #!/bin/sh
+    cd ~/nodejs/node_modules/rentap
-    npm stop
+    npm start > /tmp/rentap-server-running
     rm /tmp/rentap-server-running
     ```

-10. `chmod +x rentap-stop`
+10. `chmod +x rentap-server`
-11. `sudo mv rentap-stop /usr/local/bin`
+11. `sudo mv rentap-server /usr/local/bin`
 12. Edit the desktop file found previously and set `Exec=rentap`

 Now you can launch *Rental Application* like any other on your linux desktop.
-To stop the www server (and delete the file indicating it's running), run `rentap-stop` in the terminal.
+To stop the www server, run `npm stop` in `~/nodejs/node_modules/rentap`.
-Since the file `/tmp/rentap-server-running` is in `/tmp` (which is in memory only), it will be deleted on reboot even if `rentap-stop` was never executed.
+Since the file `/tmp/rentap-server-running` is in `/tmp` (which is in memory only), it will be deleted on reboot even if `rentap` didn't get to delete it.

 ## Windows Powershell (ordinary user, no Adminstrator privilages needed)
 ### Install